-The Complainant asserts that the Respondent is not identified in the "Whois" database as the disputed domain name.

-The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name as he is not related in any way to the Complainant.
-The Complainant does not carry out any activity for, nor has any business with the Respondent.
+The Complainant asserts that the Respondent is not identified in the Whois database as the disputed domain name, is not related in any way with the Complainant and the Complainant does not carry out any activity for, nor has any business with the Respondent.

 Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark, or apply for registration of the disputed domain name.

-The disputed domain name is inactive and the Complainant contends that the Respondent did not use the disputed domain name since its creation, and it confirms that the Respondent has no demonstrable plan to use the disputed domain name.
+The disputed domain name resolves to an inactive page.

+The Complainant contends that the Respondent did not use the disputed domain name, and this confirms that Respondent has no demonstrable plan to use the disputed domain name.